 September 21, 2018 - November 2, 2018 from 8:00 am until 4:00 pm at the Winona County Building,177 Main

-- What is the difference between a building bond referendum and an operating levy referendum?
+- What is the difference between a bond levy and an operating levy?

 - Why is the bond referendum needed?